 'the Branson car'

 Built new by AJ Watson for Don Branson to race in 1965 for the Leader Card team as the #4 Wynn's entry.
 Fitted with a Ford V8 with Jud Philips as chief mechanic.
 "Written off while tyre testing at the Speedway" (Wallen p309) in late June or early July 1965 but evidently survived as sold to Walter J. Flynn and entered for Ralph Liguori as the #35 Enterprise Machine Spl in 1966 and 1967.
-Unknown in 1968 but returned in 1969 owned by John Gavan, Pat O'Reilly and Mike DeMulling and entered as the Minnesota Serendipity.
-Appeared with ever decreasing regularity over the next four seasons but O'Reilly built up a stable of aged machinery and not all may have been correctly identified at all times.
-Last seen for sure at Milwaukee in August 1972.
-Used to test an engine built by Ted Blair (North Hampton, MA) in 1973 and then sold to Blair.
+Unknown in 1968 but returned in 1969 owned by John Gavin (Winona, Minnesota), Patrick O'Reilly (Lake Crystal, Minnesota) and Mike DeMulling (St Paul, Minnesota) and entered as the Minnesota Serendipity.
+Appeared with ever decreasing regularity over the next four seasons, and last seen for sure at Milwaukee in August 1972, after which O'Reilly bought a 1971 Mongoose.
+The Watson was used to test an engine built by Ted Blair (North Hampton, MA) in 1973 and then sold to Blair.
 Passed on to his sons until sold to Don Danville (Storrs Mansfield, CT) in late 1977 and stored by him until 1990.
 To Walter Turell (North Easton, MA) 1990, then Harry Woodward (Camilla, GA) 1991 and Thomas W. Acker (Dunnellon, FL).
 Cleaned up by Acker and stored until sold to William Davis (Ortonville, MI) in 2000.
 Fully restored by William & Sharon Davis up to 2010 and appeared at the 2011 Amelia Island Concours d'Elegance.
 Appeared at a parade at the Pocono 500 in July 2014.
 Still owned by William & Sharon Davis in September 2014.
 Exhibited by William Davis at the 2017 Indycar Historic Exhibition at the IMS.